Recruiting Policy and Disclaimer

 - All positions that would employ students for a private individual (i.e. babysitter, tutor, caretaker, etc.).

 - All positions that require a fee payment or investment prior to employment (i.e. entrepreneurial employers).
-The Career Services Center defines entrepreneurial employers as those organizations that require the job seeker to make an initial financial investment or fee payment as a condition of employment.
+Career Services defines entrepreneurial employers as those organizations that require the employment seeker to make an initial financial investment or fee payment as a condition of employment.
 Entrepreneurial employers also include those organizations that provide financial incentives to staff who recruit new hires for the organization and for which the recruiting staff member receives a portion of the new hire's commission.
-Furthermore, entrepreneurial employers will not be provided access to either online or on-campus recruiting services through Kent State's Career Services Center.
+Furthermore, entrepreneurial employers will not be provided access to either online or on-campus recruiting services through Kent State's Career Services.

-- The Career Services Center adheres to the aforementioned policies and guidelines to ensure the quality of our services and reserves the right to modify these terms and conditions at any time.
+- Career Services adheres to the aforementioned policies and guidelines to ensure the quality of our services and reserves the right to modify these terms and conditions at any time.

-- All decisions regarding recruiting services provided to companies or organizations are made at the sole discretion of the Career Services Center and Kent State University.
+- All decisions regarding recruiting services provided to companies or organizations are made at the sole discretion of Career Services and Kent State University.

-- The Career Services Center reserves the right to remove postings or opportunities that do not comply with our policies or are otherwise determined to be misleading or fraudulently placed.
+- Career Services reserves the right to remove postings or opportunities that do not comply with our policies or are otherwise determined to be misleading or fraudulently placed.